Ken Maumalo

-Ken Maumalo (born 16 July 1994) is a professional rugby league footballer who plays as a er for the West Tigers in the NRL and has played for Samoa and New Zealand at international level.
+Ken Maumalo (born 16 July 1994) is a New Zealand former rugby league footballer who plays as a er for the Ipswich Jets in the Queensland Cup.
+He previously played for the New Zealand Warriors and Wests Tigers in the National Rugby League (NRL) and represented Samoa and New Zealand at international level.

-He previously played for the New Zealand Warriors in the NRL.
 He was named Dally M Winger of the Year in 2019.

 Background

 Maumalo was born in Auckland, New Zealand, and is of Samoan descent, originating from Lalomanu Aileipata.
 Maumalo attended Southern Cross Campus in South Auckland.

 Maumalo is the first cousin of Melbourne Storm prop Nelson Asofa-Solomona.

 Playing career

 Early years

 He played junior football for the Papatoetoe Panthers, Mangere East Hawks and Counties Manukau Stingrays before being signed by the New Zealand Warriors.
 Maumalo played for New Zealand Residents under-18s in 2012.
 Maumalo played for the Warriors' NYC team in 2013 and 2014 before moving to the Warriors' New South Wales Cup team in 2015.
 Maumalo played in the 2014 Holden Cup grand final against the Brisbane Broncos off the interchange bench in the 34-32 victory.